Jota hat-trick as five-goal Liverpool crush Atalanta - RFI

 The 23-year-old threatened within two minutes as he started up front alongside Salah and Mane.

-Muriel had a chance to open after quarter of an hour off a Gomez free-kick with former Roma keeper Alisson Becker struggling to control before stopping the ball.
+Muriel had a chance to score after quarter of an hour off a Papu Gomez free-kick with former Roma keeper Alisson Becker struggling to control before stopping the ball.

 The breakthrough came a minute later with Trent Alexander-Arnold sending through for Jota to muscle out Jose Luis Palomino and beat Sportiello.